-Kinnelon Dermatology Associates is proud to offer two exceptionally talented MOHs Surgeons to it's patients.
+Kinnelon Dermatology Associates is proud to offer an exceptionally talented MOHs Surgeon to it's patients.
 Dr. David Ciocon is s Board Certified Dermatologists who have additional training in eradicating Skin Cancers in the comfort of our office.
-Please visit our "Physicians" page for more information on our Surgeons.
+Please visit our "Physicians" page for more information on our Surgeon.

 Skin Cancers can be treated in a variety of ways depending upon the type of cancer, location and recurrence rate.
 There are times when some skin cancers will have the best rate of success by using a specific surgery called Mohs.
 Mohs Surgery is a method where the skin cancer is removed in multiple layers which allow for the healthy skin surrounding the cancer to be spared.